neo4j/neo4j-dotnet-driver/Neo4j.Driver/Neo4j.Driver.TestKitBackend/README.md

   For an incoming request, the name is looked up in a name-to-type map built by reflection.
   For an outgoing response, the type name has its `Request` or `Response` suffix stripped to produce the name testkit expects; for example, `DriverResponse` becomes `"Driver"`, which also avoids any collision with the driver's own `Driver` type.
 - **Handles are declared by shape and resolved during deserialization.**
-  A message declares what it needs from the per-connection object store: a `string DriverId` property binds the wire field directly, a `[StoredObject] IDriver Driver` property resolves the stored object, and a message that needs both declares both, fed from the one wire field.
+  A message declares what it needs from the object store: a `string DriverId` property binds the wire field directly, a `[StoredObject] IDriver Driver` property resolves the stored object, and a message that needs both declares both, fed from the one wire field.
   Responses carry a `string Id`, since an outgoing message never needs the live object itself.
   See [The object store](#the-object-store) below.
 - **`Optional<T>` exists for the rare field where absence, a present null, and a present value are three distinct meanings**, as with `timeout` and `trustedCertificates`.